 Causes for anxiety related neck tension

-Behaving in an anxious manner causes the stress response to activate.
+Anxious behavior activates the stress response.
 The stress response is designed to bring about specific physiological, psychological, and emotional changes that enhance the body’s ability to deal with danger - to either fight with or flee from it.
 This is the reason the stress response is often referred to as the fight or flight response.

 A part of the stress response changes includes causing the body’s muscles to tighten in an attempt to protect the body from harm (tight muscles are more resilient to damage).
 This muscle tightening effect can affect any muscle or muscle group in the body, including the muscles in the neck and back of the head.

-When this feeling is caused by persistent stress, eliminating your body’s overly stressed state will cause the cessation of muscle tension related symptoms, including this one.
+When this feeling is caused by chronic stress (hyperstimulation), eliminating your body’s overly stressed state will cause the cessation of muscle tension related symptoms, including this one.

 You can speed up the recovery process by reducing your stress, practicing relaxed breathing, increasing your rest and relaxation, and not worrying about this feeling.
 Sure, neck tension can be unsettling and even bothersome.
 But again, when your body has recovered from the stress response and/or sustained stress, this symptom will completely disappear.